music-suite/music-suite/docs/src/About.md

 ### Input and output

-The Music Suite works well with the following input and output formats.
+The Music Suite works particularly well with the following input and output formats.

 * MusicXML
 * Lilypond
-* ABC notation
 * MIDI

-Other formats are being added in the near future, see [Import and export](#import-and-export) for a more detailed overview.
+For a full list of supported formats, see [Import and export](#import-and-export) for a more detailed overview.

 <!--
 ### Version numbers and stability